|Mac Mini Repeated Video Blackouts every few Seconds with some Yamaha Receivers|

 - I don't like hot-plugging cables although some have done that, I avoid it.
 Worth a try to reinsert the cable (ensure seated) with power off.
 Or try another HDMI input in case of a suspect or damaged connector.
 (Sometimes this forces a re-detect of the display.)

 Note: Some settings on these Yamaha receivers (including 4K output mode options) are only available via the "Advanced" setup, accessed from the front panel buttons (under the drop down cover).
 With receiver off, hold down the "Straight" button and then press power on.
 Info/settings appear on the receiver's display only - not the TV.
-Then scroll through the setup/configuration options.
+Then scroll through the setup/configuration options using the "Program" rocker switch.
 Check your Yamaha user manual's Advanced Setup topic for the exact steps.

 If all else fails you could connect the Mini's HDMI to the TV and Optical audio out to the receiver.
 Another option would be trying ARC from the TV to the Receiver, with the Mini's HDMI connected to TV.
 That may result in just stereo from the Mini as it likely sees the TV has having only stereo speakers, although I've never tried it.
 (I have used ARC for TV channel audio to the receiver, but not for audio from a TV connected Mac.)